gofiber/fiber/README.md

 ```

 ## Middleware
-Middleware never has been so easy!
+Middleware has never been so easy, just like express you call the Next() matching route function!
 ```go
 package main